JaewonHur/dlbox/README.md

 ## Setup

-`setup.sh` details the setup procedure, but it may be incomplete.
+Running `setup.sh` bootstraps and runs model training on mnist and cifar10 datasets.

+*It does not setup confidential computing environment, but only runs on local environment.